 In this article, we will talk about several types of plants that work well for reseeding purposes.
 If you don’t have very many plants, you can get free seeds by asking a neighbor or coworker if you could harvest some seed stalks from their plants.
 Most people will be flattered that you think they have a great garden and will be happy to oblige.

 Annuals May Germinate From Seed

-How to do it.
-Spend some time in the crisp, fall air to browse your yard and garden for likely candidates for your reseeding project.
+Spend some time in the crisp, fall air browsing your yard and garden for likely candidates for your reseeding project.
 Plants that work well for this purpose include the following:

 Blossoms of chamomile, black-eyed Susan, cone flowers, and any other perennial flower that creates seed in its blossoms.
 You can do this with sunflowers, as well.
 Many annuals, such as violets and violas, alyssum, and marigolds can be used.
 Cut the flowers with dried seed heads.
 Be sure to leave as much length on the cut stem as possible.
 Tie the seed bundle with a bright ribbon or mark the placement of the bundle with a garden stake.
 This way, you will be able to find it in the spring.